openjdk/jextract/doc/GUIDE.md

 }
 ```

-This class has a meta-data accessor for the function address, and a `makeInvoker` factory method which can be
+This class has a `static` meta-data accessor for the function address, and a `makeInvoker`
-used to create an instance on the invoker class.
-The `MemoryLayout...` arguments passed to `makeInvoker` represent
+factory method which can be used to create an instance on the invoker class.
+The `MemoryLayout...`
-the memory layouts of the variadic arguments that are to be passed to the function.
-The `makeInvoker` factory
+arguments passed to `makeInvoker` represent the memory layouts of the variadic parameters
+that are to be passed to the function.
+The `makeInvoker` factory essentially instantiates
-essentially instantiates the variadic function (like you would a template) for a particular set of parameter types.
+the variadic function (like you would a template) for a particular set of parameter types.

-We can then use the instance methods `apply` or `handle` if we want to invoke the function:
+We can then use the instance methods `apply` or `handle` if we want to invoke the function,
+as follows:

 ```java
 // Main.java